Web scraping dynamic content with Python gets tricky when the page you see in the browser is not the page your scraper receives.

 f'https://play.google.com/store/apps/details?id={app_id}',

-# different ways to take a screenshot
+# set screenshot: true to take screenshot

-"screenshot": "true"
+"screenshot": "true",

 "custom_google": "true",